yurii-shkoropad/avr-cheat-sheet/notes/components/4-pin-button.md

 Calculator for capacitor value [link](https://protological.com/debounce-calaculator/).
 100uF and 1kOm should be fine.

-So when button is not pressed, PIN will have 1, if pressed - 0.
+So when button is not pressed, PIN will have 0, if pressed - 1.

+**This Approach will not work for two buttons parallel.
+Prefer software debounce**

 ![button capacitor debounce](./assets/button-capacitor-debounce.svg)